INK-USC/LEAN-LIFE/README.md

 We strongly encourage community engagement, please refer to our [contribution section](#contributing) for more on how to contribute!

 # Release Plan:
-**Next Release's Goals:**
+**Next Release Goals:** 4-6 Weeks

-* Goal 1
-* Goal 2
-* Goal 3
+* API for training of a downstream model (NER, RE, SA):
+  * with natural language explanations, a fixed NExT parser to generate weak labels (RE, SA)
+  * with triggers to train a TriggerNER model (NER)
+  * without explanations (NER, RE, SA)
+* UI to allow for training and downloading of mentioned models after annotations are complete (or whenever the project owner would like)

-**Release 1** (Date: fill-this-in)
+**Release 1** (Date: 9/29/20)

 This release focuses on providing a Web-UI to annotate sets of documents.
 As mentioned the user can create annotations for three tasks (NER, SA, RE), as well as provide explanations for those annotations in two different ways.
 We support various import/export formats, and take advantage of two recommendation strategies for NER (Noun phrase chunking--powered by spaCy, Historical Annotation Application) and one for RE (Historical Annotation Application).
-A project owner can upload a set of (x,y) pairs as "Historical" annotations, and we will apply these pairs as recommendations for un-annotated documents.
+To further enable Historical Annotation Application, a project owner can upload a set of (x,y) pairs as "Historical" annotations, and we will apply these pairs as recommendations for un-annotated documents (sort of like distant learning).

 # Installation Instructions:

 Note: All paths are relative to being just outside the `LEAN-LIFE` directory.
 Please adjust paths accordingly.

 * Please install [Python 3.6.5](https://www.python.org/downloads/release/python-365/) (if you use `conda` you can ignore this step)
-* Please intall [Postgres 12.3](http://postgresguide.com/setup/install.html) (in the linked example they use PostgreSQL 9.2, please ensure you replace 9.2 with 12.3)
+* Please install [Postgres 12.3](http://postgresguide.com/setup/install.html) (in the linked example they use PostgreSQL 9.2, please ensure you replace 9.2 with 12.3)
+* If on linux, please make sure to start postgres `sudo service postgresql start`
+  - if you use the installation guide above for unix or windows you shouldn't have to do this
+* Open a new terminal window after installing the above
 * Clone this repo: `git clone git@github.com:INK-USC/LEAN-LIFE.git`
 * Create a virtual environment using:
-     * annaconda: `conda create -n leanlife python==3.6` (annaconda doesn't have a stable 3.6.5 version)
+     * annaconda: `conda create -n leanlife python=3.6` (annaconda doesn't have a stable 3.6.5 version, so we use 3.6)
      * virtualenv:
           1. `python3.6.5 -m pip install virtualenv`
           2. `python3.6.5 -m venv leanlife`